Anatomically Guided Latent Diffusion for Brain MRI Progression Modeling: Methods

-To learn a compact latent representation that preserves both low-level image fidelity and high-level anatomical structure, we adopt the 3D variational autoencoder designed in \cite{pinaya2022brain} and initialize its parameters from their publicly available pre-trained model.
+To learn a compact latent representation that preserves both low-level image fidelity and high-level anatomical structure, we adopt the 3D AE designed in \cite{pinaya2022brain} and initialize its parameters from their publicly available pre-trained model.